 7. Students who were home schooled and those from non-accredited high schools will be accepted for admission provided they take the ACT or SAT exams and obtain an ACT composite score of 20 or higher, or an SAT composite score of 850 or higher.
 Students with scores below these minimums will be required to pass the GED exam;

-8. Persons 18 years of age or older who have not graduated from a state accredited high school may be admitted conditionally after taking the COMPASS or other suitable assessment to determine if the student has the ability to benefit from the courses in which the student wishes to enroll.
+8. Persons 18 years of age or older who have not graduated from a state accredited high school may be admitted conditionally after taking the Accuplacer or other suitable assessment to determine if the student has the ability to benefit from the courses in which the student wishes to enroll.

 9. Students who demonstrate the ability to benefit from college as defined by NCCC policy.

 Official transcripts of all high school work or GED scores are required of degree and certificate-seeking students.
 Transcripts of all previous college work are also required for degree and certificate-seeking students.
 Transcripts must be sent directly to the student services office at NCCC by the issuing school.
 Students applying for federal financial assistance must submit all previous academic transcripts before any disbursement of funds is made.

 The bi-level nursing program requires all applicants applying for entrance to complete a nursing entrance exam before they are admitted into the nursing program.
 Information regarding this test may be obtained by contacting the department of nursing.
 Entrance to the nursing program will be determined based on the nursing entrance exam score and the number of general education courses completed prior to the entrance advising process.

 International Student Admission

 Before international students may be admitted, the following items must be completed: